 As part of the process toward normalization of diplomatic relations, the United States and Libyan Governments concluded an agreement on August 14, 2008 which included a provision for the settlement of U.S. nationals' claims against Libya arising out of certain terrorist incidents occurring prior to June 30, 2006.
 Claims Settlement Agreement Between the United States of America and the Great Socialist People's Libyan Arab Jamahiriya, 2008 U.S.T.
 Lexis 72.
-The Agreement provided for a lump-sum payment of \$1.5 billion in settlement of all claims of U.S. nationals.
-By letter dated December 11, 2008, U.S. Department of State Legal Adviser John B. Bellinger, III, requested, pursuant to 22 U.S.C. § 1623(a)(1)(C), that the Commission adjudicate claims of U.S. nationals against Libya for physical injury.
-This letter is reprinted as Exhibit 1, below.
+The Agreement provided for a lump-sum payment of \$1.5 billion in settlement of all claims of U.S. nationals arising out of these incidents.
+By letter dated December 11, 2008, U.S.

+Department of State Legal Adviser John B. Bellinger, III, requested, pursuant to 22 U.S.C. § 1623(a)(1)(C), that the Commission adjudicate claims of U.S. nationals against Libya for physical injury.
+This referral letter is reprinted as Exhibit 1, below.
 On March 23, 2009, the Commission published notice in the Federal Register announcing the commencement of the Libya Claims Program pursuant to Title I of the International Claims Settlement Act of 1949 ("ICSA") and the Legal Adviser's December referral letter.
-Notice of Commencement of Claims Adjudication

-Program, 74 Fed.
+Notice of Commencement of Claims Adjudication Program, 74 Fed.
 Reg.
 12,148 (March 23, 2009).
-The Commission set a deadline of July 23, 2009, for the filing of claims.
-Approximately fifty claims were received and the Commission rendered Proposed Decisions in all of the claims before them, forty-six of which had become Final Decisions by the end of 2011.
+The Commission set a deadline of July 23, 2009 for the filing of claims.
+Approximately fifty claims were received pursuant to this first referral letter; by the end of 2012, the Commission had issued Final Decisions in all fifty of these claims, awarding \$100.5 million to U.S. nationals under the first referral.

-By letter dated January 15, 2009, the Legal Adviser referred six additional categories of claims for adjudication and certification by the Commission.
-This letter is reprinted as Exhibit 2, below.
-On July 7, 2009, the Commission published notice in the Federal Register announcing the commencement of adjudication of claims under this portion of the Libya Claims Program.
+By a second letter dated January 15, 2009, the Legal Adviser referred six additional categories of claims for adjudication and certification by the Commission.
+This second referral letter is reprinted as Exhibit 2, below.
+On July 7, 2009, the Commission published notice in the Federal Register announcing commencement of adjudication of claims under this portion of the Libya Claims Program.
 Notice of Commencement of Claims Adjudication Program, 74 Fed.
 Reg.
 32,193 (July 7, 2009).
-The Commission set a deadline of July 7, 2010, for the filing of claims under this referral.
+The Commission set a deadline of July 7, 2010 for the filing of claims under this referral.
 By letter dated March 26, 2010, Deputy Legal Adviser Jonathan B. Schwartz amended Attachment 1 to the January Referral Letter to include one additional case as part of the "Pending Litigation" described therein.
-This letter is reprinted as Exhibit 3, below.
-As of the end of 2011, the Commission had rendered proposed decisions in 152 claims, seventy-four of which had become Final Decisions.
+This letter amending the second referral is reprinted as Exhibit 3, below.
+The Commission received 195 claims pursuant to the second referral letter and has rendered proposed decisions in all of these claims.
+As of December 31, 2012, the Commission has issued Final Decisions in 167 of 195 claims. and awarded over \$239.8 million to U.S. nationals under this second referral, bringing the total to \$339,808,250.00 that the Commission has awarded in the Libya Claims Program.